Course Overview

 Face to Face teaching takes place in two geographical locations.

-- The Thames Valley cohort takes place on a Tuesday at Oxford Brookes University.
+- The Thames Valley cohort takes place on a Tuesday at Swindon campus, Oxford Brookes University.

-- The Wessex cohort takes place on a Friday at Explorer House, Southampton.
+- The Wessex cohort takes place on a Thursday in a Wessex area (exact venue TBC).

 The study time for each module (30 credits) equates to 300 hours per module (1 credit = 10 hours of study).